5G-MAG/Getting-Started/index.md

 # Overview

-This website serves as an umbrella for documentation, practical guidelines and examples of applications that can be built with the software packages available as 5G-MAG Reference Tools and also in combination with other platforms.
+This website serves as an umbrella for documentation, practical guidelines and examples of applications that can be built with the software packages available in the 5G-MAG Reference Tools and also in combination with other platforms.

-A summary about what we do can be found below.

 <iframe width="100%" height="440" src="https://drive.google.com/file/d/1tPcMWLeY6QJNH5OfGWDwLmoSyjrqk8gA/preview"></iframe>

-## Join our Public Monthly Call (Last Friday of the month at 13:00 CET/CEST)
+## Join our Public Monthly Call (Last Friday of the month at 13:00 CET/CEST - unless communicated otherwise)
-Find all the information how to join here: https://5g-mag.com/community#calendar Agendas circulated via the [Google Group](https://groups.google.com/g/5g-mag-reference-tools) mailing list
+Find all the information how to join here: [https://5g-mag.com/community#calendar](https://5g-mag.com/community#calendar) Agendas circulated via the [Google Group](https://groups.google.com/g/5g-mag-reference-tools) mailing list